 Professional development activities focused on a range of skills and topic areas.
-Eighty-one percent focused on discipline- or industry-specific knowledge or skills, 49% on training on specific equipment, and 40% on pedagogy.
-Additional professional development topics reported by ATE projects included recruitment or retention of students (22%), addressing issues of equity, diversity, or inclusion (17%), and other professional skills, such as leadership (24%).
+Eighty-six percent focused on discipline- or industry-specific knowledge or skills, 66% on training on specific equipment, and 50% on employability skills.
+Additional professional development topics reported by ATE projects included pedagogy (49%); addressing issues of equity, diversity, or inclusion (42%); recruitment or retention of students (39%); and other professional skills (11%) (n=140).

-Due to a technical error in the data collection process, we are unable to report data on educators from 2021.
-At least 21,580 students were taught by educators who participated in ATE-sponsored professional development (most likely many more, due to underreporting and projects' inability to collect this data).
+The most common professional development audience was in the "Other or Unknown" category (50%) followed by 2-year faculty (33%).
+At least 16,420 students were taught by educators who participated in ATE-sponsored professional development (most likely many more, due to underreporting and projects' inability to collect this data).